NetBhatia/Merger-Acquisitions-impact-on-Stocks/README.md

-# Movie’s budget vs IMDB rating
+# Movie’s budget vs OMDB rating
 To assess the impact of movies’ budget on the movies’ performance, ratings and revenue.